HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

 ##### Description of high availability rebuild

-Refer to the chapter of high availability rebuild in *Distributed Transactional Database HotDB Server [Management Platform] Function Manual* for details, and via this function the following could be implemented: in case of failover with the compute node on 192.168.200.190 server, and the master/standby relation could be recovered by manually triggering the compute node high availability rebuild function, and when there is failure with the compute node on 192.168.200.191 server again, it could be switched backed to 192.168.200.190 automatically.
+Refer to the chapter of high availability rebuild in [HotDb Management](hotdb-management.md) document for details, and via this function the following could be implemented: in case of failover with the compute node on 192.168.200.190 server, and the master/standby relation could be recovered by manually triggering the compute node high availability rebuild function, and when there is failure with the compute node on 192.168.200.191 server again, it could be switched backed to 192.168.200.190 automatically.

 #### NDB SQL Service